Ventricular Tachycardia Treatment

 Catheter Ablation

 We're specialists in catheter ablation.
-This procedure use a small flexible tube (catheter) to burn or freeze (cryoablation) the parts inside you causing the fast heartbeat.
+This procedure uses a small flexible tube (catheter) to burn or freeze (cryoablation) the parts inside you causing the fast heartbeat.

 ICDs

 An implantable cardioverter defibrillator (ICD) is a small battery-operated device.
 It's put inside your body.
-It watches your heart’s rhythm and treats v tach by giving you an electric shock.
+It watches your heart’s rhythm and treats v tach by giving you an electric shock that sets your rhythm back on track.

 Transplant